Wahoo Bolt Review | Wahoo Elemnt Review

 - Pairing a device for the first time is not as quick and immediate as it should be.
 For me it’s Bluetooth sensors that seem to be more problematical.
 On the occasions I tried STAGES I had the most issues.

-- With both a Bolt and Elemnt paired to my Android smartphone app, sync’ing is not as smooth as it should be.
+- With both a Bolt and Elemnt paired to my Android smartphone app, sync’ing is not as smooth as it should be through the phone.
 Today’s training plans are not always auto-sync’d first time from TrainingPeaks and firmware updates can require a few re-tries and re-pairs to get working.
 It could be my rubbish smartphone.
 It all sync’s eventually.
+But getting the Android smartphone paired so that I can make changes to setting usually requires a few tries (works fine on iOS).

 - Screen resolution is NOT spectacular but it is crisp/readable.
 Resolution is functional although perhaps when drawing maps there could be welcomed small improvements to the resolution just to be a bit prettier.

-- When following a route the map does not always properly align itself to make the route ahead as visible as it could be.
+- When following a route the map does not always properly orientate itself to the route ahead and make it as visible as it could be.

 - There are no apps.
 But Wahoo’s strategy here is to provide a super-open platform and then link in key functionalities from other providers rather than providing that complexity themselves in their app.